 Admission decisions are based primarily on your high school academic record and the results of college entrance examinations.
+For 2017 applicants, Geneseo will accept both the new SAT and the old SAT.
+We will compare your scores using concordance tables to determine your highest scores on either the new SAT or the old SAT.
 Strong academic programs (especially those that include honors-level courses and AP or IB courses) are preferred.

 We take a holistic approach to the review process.
 Therefore, we look very closely at your supplemental information as well, so be sure to submit your essay, co-curricular resume and letter(s) of recommendation.
 This combination of information - academic as well as information about who you are outside the classroom - enables us to most accurately determine who to make offers to out of a very competitive applicant pool.

 Keep in mind when reviewing our admission criteria, that although we are highly selective, we do all we can for students that are committed to Geneseo.
 In fact, we have developed a special program, guaranteeing admission in a semester or two, for those students that may not meet all of our prevailing standards.